inmbolmie/elfacun/MANUAL.md

 ### Connecting via USB

 No special configuration is needed.
-Simply start the module in mode A or B depending on the protocol you wan to use.
+Simply start the module in mode A or B depending on the protocol you want to use.

 ### Connecting via Bluetooth